oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

 2. SQL Firewall policy for **`EMPLOYEESEARCH_PROD`** application user should now allow-list the IP Address of the DB Firewall VM **10.0.0.152**

-    - Go back to Audit Vault Web Console as *AVAUDITOR*
+    - Go back to Security Central Console as *AVAUDITOR*

     - Click on the **Policies** tab, expand **Firewall Policies** in the left menu, and click **Oracle SQL Firewall**